CEGISrepository/GIS-Templates-for-CEGIS-States/Karnataka/README.md

 - Hobli name - h_name
 - Village name- v_name
 - Village id- v_id

+### Date of update and source of the shapefiles
+- to be updated by kaydar

 ## Known Issues
 For Hobli level, districts Kalaburgi and Belagavi do not have shapefiles.